Skip to content

 ## Sticking with sequences, integers, and big integers

-For new databases, with unknown growth, I recommend plain old integers and sequences for primary keys.
+For new databases that *may* be small, with unknown growth, I recommend plain old integers and an identity column (backed by a sequence)[^seq] for primary keys.
 These are signed 32 bit (4-byte) values.
 This provides about 2 billion positive unique values per table.
-For many business apps, they will never reach 2 billion unique values per table, so this will be adequate for their entire life.

-## UUID v4 Mitigations for sorting
+## Mitigations: Adding memory for UUID v4 sorting

 One tactic I’ve used when working with UUID v4 random values where sorting is happening, is to provide more memory to sort operations.

-## UUID v4 alternatives - Use V7
+## UUID v4 alternatives: Use V7

 ## Closing Thoughts